This site and its content are the copyright of Europol with the exception of the legal instruments.

 The Europol Twitter account is managed by the Europol Communication Unit and is used for information purposes only.

-The Europol website language translation service uses translation software powered by Google Translate.
-Reasonable efforts have been made in order to provide accurate translations, however, no automated or computerised translation is perfect nor is intended to replace human or traditional translation methods.
+The Europol website language translation service uses translation software powered by Google Translate and offers materials that were translated by third parties.
+Reasonable efforts have been made in order to provide accurate translations.
 Translations are provided as a service to users of Europol website, and are provided "as is."
 No warranty of any kind, either expressed or implied, is made as to the accuracy, reliability, or correctness of any translations made from the source language into any other language.
 Some content (such as images, videos, Flash, etc.) may not be accurately translated due to the limitations of the translation software.

-The official text is the English version of the Europol website.
-Machine translations, such as Google Translate used in the website, may give other, possibly unintended meanings to the text.
-If any questions arise concerning the accuracy of the information presented by the translated version of the website, please refer to the English version of the website, which is leading.
-Any discrepancies or differences created in the automated translation of the original text are not binding.
-Europol does not accept liability for automated translations of the original text.
-Using a translation machine is therefore at your own risk.
+The official text displayed on the website and in all materials is the English version of the Europol website.
+Translations, including Google Translate used in the website, may give other, possibly unintended meanings to the text.
+If any questions arise concerning the accuracy of the information presented by the translated version of the website or any material, please refer to the English version, which is leading.
+Any discrepancies or differences created in the translation of the original text are not binding.
+Europol does not accept liability for translations of the original text.
+Using a translation machine, or a material in a language other than English is therefore at your own risk.

 This service may contain translations powered by Google.
 Google disclaims all warranties related to the translations, express or implied, including any warranties of accuracy, reliability, and any implied warranties of merchantability, fitness for a particular purpose and no infringement.

-Please be aware that if you further disseminate the translation result, you may also be obliged to adhere to the Google requirements.
+Please be aware that if you further disseminate the translation result, you may also be obliged to adhere to the Google requirements, and you are obliged to refer to this disclaimer.